 62. Treasurer may require additional amounts to be paid

-(1) The Treasurer may, on the advice of an actuary, give a direction to the Fund requiring Employers who are required to make contributions under regulation 54 or 55 to pay additional amounts to the Fund, and Employers to whom the direction applies must comply with it.
+(1) The Treasurer may, on the advice of an actuary, give a direction to the Fund requiring Employers who are required to make contributions under section 4B of the Act or regulation 12C to pay additional amounts to the Fund, and Employers to whom the direction applies must comply with it.

 (2) A direction under subregulation (1) may specify —